 Look closely at how much you’re currently spending on your marketing efforts, and examine the effectiveness of each activity you’ve done this year.
 Set up analytics and benchmarks and take inventory on your marketing ROI for each stage of the sales funnel, and make note of anything that underperformed.

-2) Get rid of the dross
+2) Get rid of the low performers

 If you find marketing activities that turned out to have low ROI, see if you can reduce or eliminate that spend.
 But make sure you have the whole picture before you cut a line item.
 Just because YOU think it’s a bad spend doesn’t mean everyone else will agree.
 That golf outing might actually create huge opportunities that you didn’t know about.